ALX-13/ALX-13/README.md

 <img align="right" width=200px alt="Unicorn" src="https://media.tenor.com/XP4tw9P1yFoAAAAM/dedsec.gif"/>

 I am a **Computer Science** student, in the final stages of my degree, with solid experience as a *Full Stack Developer*, both in back-end and front-end.
 I have experience as a web developer for the restaurant industry, and my goal is to strengthen my development skills and explore new technologies.
 I love to learn and build something new, creative and fun.
-- 📚 I’m currently learning ...
+- 📚 I'm currently learning ...
   - *Natural Language Processing (NLP)*
   - *Constraint Programming + Machine Learning*
-- 🚀 I’m eager to work on new projects.
+- 🚀 I'm eager to work on new projects.
   - *Creating an a Assistant AI: A.L.I.C.E.*
 - ✔ Feel free to ask me anything!
-I’m motivated to help others.
+I'm motivated to help others.
 - Outside tech, I enjoy socializing with friends, 🎮 playing video games, 🎵 listening to music, and I also love 🎸 playing musical instruments.
 - 📫 Reach out to me at: <a href="aal1x.core@gmail.com">aal1x.core@gmail.com</a>
 <br>